-Results of the LiDAR Interpretation
+Results of the Second LiDAR Interpretation

-GeoCloud Analytics completed a detailed interpretation of the LiDAR data at Devils Mountain, accurately documenting the extent of historical mining activity.
+GeoCloud Analytics completed a detailed interpretation of the 2023 LiDAR data covering GDM's EPM 26135, the Kilkivan Prospects area of Devils Mountain Project, accurately documenting the extent of historical mining activity.
+This work follows-up the first LiDAR interpretation, as announced by GDM in early 2025 (see ASX Announcement dated 30 January 2025).

-The interpretation of the LiDAR data has indicated a total of 204 historical mine workings, including 12 adits, 7 shafts and 185 other workings within the survey area (see Figure 5).
+The interpretation of this second LiDAR dataset has indicated a total of 486 historical mine workings, including 40 adits, 16 shafts and 430 other prospecting pits, within the survey area (see Figure 5).

-The old workings defined across Devils Mountain are much more abundant that previous thought and more widespread, opening up new target areas for GDM to pursue.
+The old workings identified across EPM 26135 are much more abundant that previous thought and more widespread, opening up new target areas for GDM to pursue.